 The figure of the posterior means of baseline mean function and the main effect function for each season is given in the supplementary materials of this paper.
 Not surprisingly, the seasonal pattern of direct insolation is more significant in winter and summer than in spring and fall, because the radiation should be the same during spring and fall.
-It seems that Southwest China, India, Central Africa and the west coast of South America tend to receive more direct insolation in winter, while North Africa, South Arica and Brazil do so in summer.
-Figure 3 presents the contour avoiding function and the largest region where the main effect function is not zero jointly with probability 0.95.
+It seems that Southwest China, India, Central Africa and the west coast of South America tend to receive more direct insolation in winter, while North Africa, South Arica and Brazil in summer.
+Figure 3 presents the contour avoiding function and the largest region where the main effect function is not zero jointly with probability .95.
 This region, which includes Southwest China, North India, Midwest Brazil and a few areas in Africa, is identified with significant seasonal pattern.
 These plots show how atmospheric losses, which are closely related to the cloud cover, change over the seasons.
 After comparing the cloud maps produced by the MODIS sensors on NASA's Terra and Aqua satellites (http://modis.gsfc.nasa.gov/), we find that over the areas in the identified region the cloud cover shows a clear seasonal pattern that is similar to the one found in our direct insolation data.
 Based on the results shown above, south Pacific ocean, Sahara desert, southwestern US and western Australia appear to have constantly high direct insolation and can be used for installing solar thermal collectors.

-7. Closing Remarks
+7 Closing Remarks

 Functional ANOVA is a powerful tool to investigate how the underlying dynamic patterns in functional data are influenced by categorical factors and their interactions.
-A variety of approaches for functional ANOVA have been proposed.
-Bayesian analysis with MCMC sampler has been successfully applied in a few case studies, but their application has never become part of standard analyses.
+A variety of approaches for functional ANOVA have been proposed in the past decades.
+Bayesian analysis with MCMC samplers, have been successfully applied for a few real case studies.
+However, their application has never become part of standard analyses, due to a wide range of problems in terms of convergence and computational time.
+Moreover, the implementation to non-Gaussian functional data or the functional data with (point-level or areal) spatial effects requires careful algorithm construction.
+It might often be problematic, especially, for end users who might not be experts in programming.

-We illustrate how generalized functional ANOVA models can be solved using the INLA framework that gives fast and accurate approximations.
-This approach allows us to analyze various types of functional data (both Gaussian and non-Gaussian) with (discrete or continuous) temporal effects or (point-level or areal) spatial effects easily.
+The aim of this paper is to illustrate how generalized functional ANOVA models can be solved using the recently proposed INLA framework, which gives fast and accurate approximations instead of sampling.
+The approach allows us to analyze various types of functional data (both Gaussian and non-Gaussian) with (discrete or continuous) temporal effects or (point-level or areal) spatial effects easily.
 Both point-wise and simultaneous credible intervals for functional effects can be obtained using the excursion method with a fairly fast and accurate computation.
 We are able to quantitatively analyze the contribution of each factor over various regions of the functional domain by finding contour avoiding functions at those regions.
-The provided R code makes such models accessible to a broader audience.
-In addition, the INLA library provides a much larger number of likelihood functions and latent models than we illustrate here, and thus adds to its flexibility in modeling even more complex functional data.
+The provided R code should make such models accessible to a broader audience.
+In addition, the INLA library provides a much larger number of likelihood functions and latent models than we illustrate here, and thus adds its flexibility to model even more complex functional data.